openheartmind/WISDOM/README.md

 Hi and welcome to the cOHMunity :)

-We’re working with developers, researchers, and diverse communities to build WisdOHM, an open source system for quantifying the relative value of diverse contributions to any given collective mission, so that we can empower and connect communities in pursuit of the common good.  (-> [read more](https://github.com/openheartmind/WISDOM/wiki))
+We’re working with developers, researchers, and diverse communities to build WisdOHM, an open source system for quantifying the relative value of diverse contributions to any given collective mission, so that we can empower and connect communities in pursuit of the common good.
+WisdOHM is our particular version of the broader Metavaluation framework, which we're also developing in parallel and making available for free to communities around the world.  (-> [read more](https://github.com/openheartmind/WISDOM/wiki))

 ### How it works
 Contributions can be recorded and peer-reviewed by any member of the community.
 Reviews are completed as pairwise comparisons: voting between pairs of contributions on one or more dimensions of interest to the community.
 Open source algorithms then convert these data into standardised metrics, which serve to (a) recognise the unique qualities of each contribution, (b) reward contributors automatically, and (c) respect contributors for the value they provide. (-> [read more](https://github.com/openheartmind/WISDOM/wiki/Core-Model))